wslates/NR2K3Dash/README.md

 ## Progress
 I have been detailing my progress on this project on Youtube to show to the NR2003 modding community.
 - [Initial Research](https://youtu.be/PCQH0ikYatI?t=48)
--- This was my initial research into getting the data from the game.
+  -This was my initial research into getting the data from the game.
 This was simply a C++ console app that would constantly update with the current gauge data.
 - [Initial UI Implementation](https://youtu.be/PIa7NRZof-0?t=36)
--- This was a video detailing my first UI implementation.
+  -This was a video detailing my first UI implementation.

 ## Known Issues